History of FNSB Libraries

 A Council of Library Supporters organized in 1971 to support the library and its effort to build a new facility.
 A year later the Borough received a federal grant to build a branch library in North Pole, and it opened in 1974.
 That same year voters approved $4.9 million bond issue to construct a new main library on the old Weeks Field airport runway.

 The new Noel Wien Library (named for the famed bush pilot and founder of Wien Airlines, the forerunner of Alaska Airlines) opened in 1977.
-This library serves as regional library for the entire northern portion of the state, providing library services to villages and bush residents throughout the State.
 The library’s public areas were expanded by approximately 20,000 square feet in 1997 with the help of a bond issue, local donations, and general fund contributions.
-In 2005 local architects and Outside space utilization consultants were hired to work with community focus groups to determine the future needs of Noel Wien Library, but the project was shelved.

 Helen Bentley formed a family trust in 1977 that named the borough’s public libraries as a 15% beneficiary, along with the Fairbanks Memorial Hospital Foundation, UAF, Swedish Memorial Hospital, Seattle Public Library, and UC Berkley.
-A 1990 borough ordinance refined how the proceeds from the trust could be utilized: for capital expenses, and special collections and equipment.
 The trust’s revenue was mainly derived from selling Bentley farm land in north Fairbanks where many box stores are located.
-Once the land was sold, the trusts were dissolved, but not before the borough received approximately $23 million for its libraries.
+Once the land was sold, the trusts were dissolved, but not before the borough received approximately $10 million for its libraries.

-The North Pole community has always sought a strong public library presence.
-Despite the limitations of its site, the branch library was enlarged in 1981 and again in 1994 to reach its current 4500 square foot size.
-Nevertheless, the facility’s small dimensions have seriously limited the numbers of patrons able to attend programs, as well as the size of its collection.
+The North Pole community has always had a strong public library presence.
+Despite the limitations in lot size of the original site on Snowman Lane, the branch library was enlarged in 1981 and again in 1994 to reach its final 4500 square foot size.
+Nevertheless, the facility’s small dimensions seriously limited the numbers of patrons able to attend programs, as well as the size of its collection.
 So a search for a new site began in 2005, and an 8.9 acre site next to the North Pole High School was purchased in 2006.

-In January 2011, a grant from the Rasmuson Foundation underwrote the FNSB Library’s participation in the Foraker Groups Pre-Development Program to create a “business plan” for constructing a new North Pole Branch Library facility with the help of interested North Pole community representatives.
+In January 2011, a grant from the Rasmuson Foundation underwrote the FNSB Library’s participation in the Foraker Groups Pre-Development Program to do a feasibility study and create a “business plan” for constructing a new North Pole Branch Library facility with the help of interested North Pole community representatives.
 By the following June, design features has been agreed upon, architectural renderings were complete, outside cost estimates for the project were compiled, and a strong business plan was published.
-After an arduous application process in fall 2011, the North Pole Project was ranked first by the state among the potential library projects competing for legislative funding.
+After an arduous application process for a 50% Library Matching Grant through the State of Alaska in fall 2011, the North Pole Project was ranked first by the state among the potential library projects competing for legislative funding.

 Brief History Of Noel Wien Library